 College Basketball Analyst

 Fran Fraschilla joined ESPN as a college basketball game and studio analyst in 2003.
-He serves as an analyst primarily on Big 12 men’s basketball games, is a staple on ESPN’s coverage of the NIT and a regular on ESPN and ESPNU studio shows.
+He serves as an analyst primarily on Big 12 men’s basketball games, is a staple on ESPN’s coverage of the NIT and a regular on ESPN studio shows.
 In addition to men’s college basketball, Fraschilla previously worked an analyst on ESPN’s NCAA Division I Women’s Basketball Championship coverage from 2007-14.

 Fraschilla also provides commentary for the NBA Draft, the FIBA Basketball World Cup and has covered the NBA and high schools basketball.